Abingdon teen uses inheritance money to become Western wear entrepreneur

 “Follow what your heart says,” Smith said.

-HS Branded Buckle is located at 1283 West Main Street in Abingdon in the former Pine Hill Center.
+HS Branded Buckle is located at 1283 W. Main St. in Abingdon in the former Pine Hill Center.
 The store is open 10 a.m. to 5 p.m.
 Thursday through Saturday, but hours will be extended this spring.

 Follow HS Branded Buckle on Facebook.